 Feeling they are a burden ‘You are no more a burden to me than I am to you.’

 When you know how to soothe or please your partner when they are upset, you will then know how to motivate or influence them when they are not.
-These two competencies will strengthen the relationship and you will work together on the challenges you face.
+These two competencies will strengthen the relationship with partner and you will work together on the challenges you face.

 Repair damage quickly